[Skip to content]

 Contractors to wear photo ID at all times

-The Scrutiny Panel can have a maximum of 12 members including 10 tenants, one leaseholder and one shared owner.
+The Scrutiny Panel can have a maximum of 10 members - 8 tenants, one leaseholder and one shared owner.

 Scrutiny Panel members don’t need any qualifications, as full training and support will be provided to enable them to fulfil their role, however any previous experience you may have will be considered during the selection process.

-Currently we have spaces for residents and a shared owner on the Scrutiny Panel.
+Currently we have spaces for 1 resident, 1 leaseholder and 1 shared owner on the Panel.

 Aragon will cover expenses incurred by residents during their work on the Scrutiny Panel.
 This can include: